-- Your surgeon will cut the gum tissue where your back teeth used to be.
-The tissue is raised, exposing the bone.
-A small, oval window is opened in the bone.
-The membrane lining the sinus on the other side of the window separates your sinus from your jaw.
-This membrane is gently pushed up and away from your jaw.
+- Your surgeon removes the gum tissue surrounding your back teeth.
+The tissue is raised and the bone is exposed revealing a small, oval window.
+On the other side of the window, the membrane lining the sinus separates your sinus from your jaw.
+This membrane is pushed gently up and away from your jaw.

-- Granules of bone-graft material are then packed into the space where the sinus was.
-The amount of bone used will vary, but usually several millimeters of bone is added above the jaw.
+- Bone-graft granules are then packed into the sinus space.
+The amount of bone used will vary but is measured in millimeters.